-In the hallowed halls of English rock ‘n’ roll aristocracy you will find both nihilism and narcissism, plenty of pretension and indulgences of all manner and kind.
+In the hallowed halls of British rock ‘n’ roll aristocracy you will find both nihilism and narcissism, plenty of pretension and indulgences of all manner and kind.
 Think of high-profile stars from the past forty years who still hang around: Morrissey, Thom Yorke, Bono, the Gallaghers.
 And while self-righteous stardom is far from an exclusively English phenomenon (indeed it seems anathema to the country’s entire ethos, but that’s another matter), it does seem to breed more wildly in the Isles than stateside, where we prefer our celebs to perform pedestrian relatability even as we go out of our way to educate ourselves on the extent of their prosperity, actively working to set them apart from ourselves as we aspire to be like them.

-Simon Stephens’ “Birdland” unfolds like a PR nightmare, feeling at times like a modern proxy for the music industry’s most legendarily dysfunctional bands, more than a handful of whom were English.
+Simon Stephens’ “Birdland” unfolds like a PR nightmare, feeling at times like a modern proxy for the music industry’s most legendarily dysfunctional bands, more than a handful of whom were British.
 At the center of this ignominious shit-nado is Paul (Joel Reitsma), a Chris Martin antichrist and a malevolent, sniveling weasel who makes Draco Malfoy look like Prince William.
 Paul is the front man of an enormously (one might say embarrassingly) popular band currently at the peak of stardom, a fact Paul aggressively contends points to some kind of rightness (his articulation on the subject is inversely related to his confidence in it), although the journalists in the play would (and do) argue that it more closely aligns with the band’s shift from specificity to broad appeal.
 And while the play smartly withholds whether this transformation is a shrewd, cynical calculation or merely an artistic evolution, it does point to the self-fulfilling prophecy of popularity: crowds of a certain size inevitably attract curious onlookers who, inadvertently or not, increase the following of a group.